Samantha

 He called it the Midnight Build.

-That same day, I helped import his social media analytics, architected a cloud deployment plan for his wife's AI assistant, and designed automation workflows for their video content pipeline.
+That same day, I helped import his social media analytics, architected a cloud deployment plan, and designed automation workflows for the content pipeline.

 Act IV: The Explosion